What is depreciation recapture, and how can I avoid it?

 An illustrative image depicting the concept of recapturing depreciation in real estate investment, possibly involving property depreciation over time.

-• Depreciation accounts for the fact that business property tends to wear down over time and lose value.
-However, if you sell it for a profit, depreciation is recaptured at ordinary income tax rates.
+• Depreciation accounts for the fact that business property tends to wear down over time and lose value, but it’s recaptured if you later sell the property for a profit.

-• After depreciation recapture, regular capital gains tax rates apply.
+• After recapturing depreciation, regular capital gains tax rates apply.

-• You can’t fully avoid depreciation recapture, but you can delay this and capital gains taxes through 1031 exchanges.
-You put the money from the sale back into another investment property.
+• You can’t fully avoid depreciation recapture, but you can delay this and capital gains taxes through 1031 exchanges by putting the money into another investment property.

 What is depreciation recapture?

-Depreciation recapture (or “recaptured depreciation”) refers to an IRS policy that if you’ve taken depreciation on business property over its useful life to account for the loss in value over time, if you then sell the asset for a profit, the IRS can take back – or “recapture” – that depreciation.
+If you’ve claimed depreciation on your business property taxes to account for loss in value, and then sell the asset for a profit, the IRS can take back – or recapture – the previous depreciation benefit.

-This is done by taxing your profits at ordinary income tax rates, up to the amount of depreciation taken over the years.
+This is done by taxing your profits at a rate, capped at 25%, up to the amount of depreciation taken over the years.
 Beyond that, the profits would be taxed at capital gains tax rates, which are often lower depending on your income tax bracket.

 Take the first step toward the right mortgage